reedspool/concrete-runtime/PROJECT.md

 3. Timing - Each step at the current level of interest should take the same amt of time
 4. Memory - Leave the memory hanging out, show where stuff comes in
 5. Characters - Anthropomorphizing
+6. Honesty - Metaphors that reveal truth, not obscure it

 ## Things to Implement
 + - * / % floor sin PI